 - 1 bay leaf

-- 4 (about 1¾ lbs) boneless, skinless chicken breasts, cut into large pieces
+- 4 (about 1¾ pounds) boneless, skinless chicken breasts cut into large pieces

-- 5 tbsp biryani curry paste, or mild curry paste
+- 5 tablespoons biryani curry paste or mild curry paste

 - ½ cup raisins or currants